 Norovirus infections usually clear up within 1 – 3 days.
 However, it is important to note that Norovirus is highly contagious.
 Infected people can remain contagious for up to two full weeks after their symptoms disappear.
 Anyone who may be infected with Norovirus should drink plenty of fluids and seek medical attention as soon as possible.

-Reach Out to a Michigan Food Poisoning Attorney for Help
+Contact our Michigan Food Poisoning Attorneys for Help